TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 This specifies the PreviewRenderer only for records of type :php:`$type` as determined by the type field of your table.

-Or finally, if your table and field have a :php:`subtype_value_field` TCA setting (like :php:`tt_content.list_type` for example) and you want to register a preview renderer that applies only when that value is selected (e.g. when a certain plugin type is selected and you can't match it with the "type" of the record alone):
+Or finally, if your table and field have a :php:`subtype_value_field` `TCA`:pn: setting (like :php:`tt_content.list_type` for example) and you want to register a preview renderer that applies only when that value is selected (for example when a certain plugin type is selected and you can't match it with the "type" of the record alone):

 .. code-block:: php